 Within the philosophy of the MoN programme, we actively seek and encourage our clinical partners and experts to input directly into the student teaching experience.
 Within the teaching programme the Recovery Near You team deliver for us an excellent learning opportunity for our MoN students focussing on the issues around drug and alcohol misuse, addiction, psychological, physical, social and criminal consequences of these behaviours and the support and interventions they offer.
 Organised by Diane Smith from the RNY service, the students are exposed to a two day structure delivered by a variety of clinical specialists within the team, including: Consultant Psychiatrist, Clinical Nurse Specialists and Service Users.
 This not only ensures that all of the students (Mental Health and Adult) are exposed to this specialist area, it also strengthens the important links and constructs between theoretical knowledge and clinical practice.

-The Faculty of Education Health and Wellbeing series of Public seminars and lectures spans education, sport, care, psychology, health and wellbeing, bringing you a variety of engaging speakers and experts from the University of Wolverhampton and many other UK universities, visit www.wlv.ac.uk/fehw/lectures
+The Faculty of Education Health and Wellbeing series of seminars and lectures are open to the public and gives you the opportunity to visit the University.
+The subjects span across education, sport, social care, psychology, health and wellbeing, bringing you a variety of engaging speakers and experts from the University of Wolverhampton and many other UK universities, visit www.wlv.ac.uk/fehw/lectures

 These fees are applicable for new entrants in 2018/9.
 Fees are for the academic year only, any subsequent years may be subject to an annual increase, usually in line with inflation.